kyma-project/btp-manager/docs/user/03-30-management-of-service-instances-and-bindings.md

 With a ServiceBinding CR, your application can get access credentials for communicating with an SAP BTP service.
 These access credentials are available to applications through a Secret resource generated in your cluster.

-1. Create a ServiceBinding CR based on the following example:<!--externalName? secretName?-->
+1. Create a ServiceBinding CR based on the following example:<!--externalName? secretName? should this the default BINDING_NAME or EXTERNAL_NAME/ SECRET_NAME?-->

       ```yaml
       kubectl create -f - <<EOF